thiru/fileworthy/docs/index.md

   * especially when I'm on the go
   * and with a small mobile device
 * The website should basically be a simple reprentation of the contents of one or more directories
-* The notes would ideally be written in a markup language such as [Markdown](https://guides.github.com/features/mastering-markdown/) so that:
+* The notes would ideally be written in a markup language such as [Markdown](https://guides.github.com/features/mastering-markdown/) such that:
   * they can be easily transformed to other structured formats like HTML
   * easily edited with any text editor
   * easily manipulated by other tools